dev-loki/europython2024-python-unplugged-slides/chapter02_cleaning_data.md

 <v-clicks>

+- Perfect time to learn a new thing
 - We use an object to track the data.
     - `NamedTuple` to avoid ugly `result[0]` and `result[1]`
     - Better: `result.lost` and `result.current`